storj-archived/storj-bounty-program/community-details.rst

 @stefanbenten
 	* some text
 @Alexey
-	* Alexey currently resides in St.Petersburg, Russia and helps with our Russian rocket chat channel.
+	* Alexey currently resides in St.Petersburg, Russia.
+He's bilingual, assisting on the Russian rocket chat channel as well as the general English channels.
 He has over 29 years experience in technology, with a specfic focus on dev ops.
 He loves helping people who are getting started on Storj.
 You can reach out to him if you need assistance in Russian, becoming a Farmer on the network, using the Storj cloud, hardware obstacles, and assistance in getting setup on wallets.
 @cryptobubble
 	* some text